zhexiao/ezhost/docs/getting_started.rst

 Dependency Install
 ---------------

-If you have error happens during the ezhost install, you'd better install these dependency as well.
+If you have any errors during the ezhost installing, you'd better install these dependencies as well.

 .. code-block:: bash